bestia-dev-archived/mem1_phonegap/README.md

 10. I choose open source and paste my github link https://github.com/LucianoBestia/mem1_phonegap and choose master branch.
 There is also the possibility of sending the code as one ZIP file.
 11. I clicked "Ready to build" or Rebuild.
 If the code is changed in Github, there is a button Update Code.
-12. In the right upper corner there is a QR code wnloading the APK.
+12. In the right upper corner there is a QR code to downloadi the APK to the android device.
-When open the APK file it will try to install it.
+When Chrome downloads the APK you can then open it.
+It will ask you for install and standard security questions.
 Android must have enabled installing from Unknown Sources.

-The app works the same as with the PhoneGap Development app.
-It does not start the Wasm code.

-2019-04-06
-I think the problem is Browsers don't allow file:// URLs with ajax calls (for security reasons).
-And wasm is loaded as ajax call.
-So I have to put a static file server inside Cordova.
-Let's try.
+It can be enabled just for this install only.

 ## Programming References
 https://phonegap.com/
 https://www.formget.com/phonegap-build/
 https://cordova.apache.org/